Igo (singer): Tours

-Igo always tried to celebrate his stage anniversaries in a splendid manner.
-The 10th anniversary was opened with four concert series in Arena Riga, and it became a special event in those days of the music life of Latvia.
+Igo always tried to celebrate his stage anniversaries splendidly.
+The 10th anniversary was opened with four-concert series in Arena Riga, and it became a special event in those days of the music life of Latvia.
 As an honour for the 10th anniversary two concerts were organized at the Latvian National Opera together with the composers like Raimonds Pauls, Imants Kalniņš, Zigmars Liepiņš, Jānis Lūsēns, and Uldis Marhilēvičs.

-In 2008 concert tour was dedicated to Igo for his 30-year tribute on the stage.
+In 2008, a concert tour was dedicated to Igo for his 30-year tribute on the stage.
 There were 15 concerts during the tour in various towns of Latvia, and the closing concert was held at Arena Riga.

 In 2012 Igo celebrated his 50 anniversary.
 Concerts were performed with the participation of composers like Raimonds Pauls, Zigmars Liepiņš, Valts Pūce, the directed string orchestra by Andris Veismanis, opera singer Evija Martinsone, as well with singers like Zigfrīds Muktupāvels, Andris Ērglis, Rolands Ūdris, Artis Dvarionas, kokles player Laima Jansone, music band Remix, and other familiar musicians at the Dzintari Concert Hall, Cēsis Castle Park, and at the Liepāja "Put vejini" open-air stage.

 After winning The New Singer Competition "Jūrmala-86" until 1989, when Igo went to the U.S., a broad concert cooperation took part at that time, and popularity in Russia as well.
-The song "Путь к свету" ("Road To Light") written by Raimonds Pauls became the song of the Year, and was a symbol of Igo as well, and it is still popular in Russia nowadays.
+The song "Путь к свету" ("Road To Light") written by Raimonds Pauls became the song of the Year and was a symbol of Igo as well, and it is still popular in Russia nowadays.

 In 2012 when Igo included Tashkent, Saint Petersburg and Moscow in his concert cooperation, and also made song recordings in Russian as well.
 These songs entered many Russian broadcasting station tops, besides the song "Будь со мной" (Be with me) climbed up high in the broadcasting station tops.

-Igo sings in Latvian, Russian, English, German and Estonian and has had concerts in Latvia, Lithuania, Estonia, Russia, Ukraine, Georgia, Armenia, Germany, Austria, Poland, Finland, Sweden, Norway, Uzbekistan, Belgium, Luxembourg, Greece, and in the U.S.
+Igo sings in Latvian, Russian, English, German and Estonian and has had concerts in Latvia, Lithuania, Estonia, Russia, Ukraine, Georgia, Armenia, Germany, Austria, Poland, Finland, Sweden, Norway, Uzbekistan, Belgium, Luxembourg, Greece, and in the U.S..